What Public Benefits are Available to Workers on Strike

 3) Refusing to cross the picket line in order to work (unless the refusal is based on fear of injury, death, or trauma from harassment)

-Who is NOT considered a striker?
+For SNAP, who is NOT considered a striker?

 -A person affected by a lockout (where the employer closes the workplace).